Ministry Intern Scheme

 Each area is equally weighted in both significance and time given.
 Here are some of the elements of each:

 1. Spiritual care and development

 - Weekly 121 meetings.
-Each week the ministry trainee will meet for 121s with one of the ministry team.
+Each week the ministry intern will meet for 121s with one of the ministry team.
 This is a time of general discipleship, as well as some particular training on being in full time Christian ministry.

 - Programme of study.
-To supplement the SCMTC, ministry trainees will have around 5 hours each week set aside for personal study.
+To supplement the SCMTC, ministry interns will have around 5 hours each week set aside for personal study.
 Every 4 or 5 weeks, they will meet with one of the ministry staff to present a review on a particular book, or topic (with various books/articles consulted).
 These will be both theological and practical.

 2. Ministry experience